enigmampc/bridge-docs/my-website/docs/intro.md

 ## Architecture

 The core components of the bridge are:
-1. Bridge oracles
+1. Oracles
-2. Bridge contracts
+2. Contracts
-3. Bridge Database
+3. Database
-4. Backend services
+4. Backend Services
 5. UI